 The abundance of variation in the casseroles designed by Frederick Rhead at Homer Laughlin during the 1930s for their various pottery lines is astounding.
 His original vision for the Fiesta casserole was more like the Fiesta French Stick Handled Casserole, which although not produced originally we are lucky to know through the promotional items released in the 1940s.

-Circa 1936-1942: The vintage Fiesta casserole, with it's scroll handled and finial top, shares it's design with both the sugar bowl and the covered onion soup bowl.
+Circa 1936-1942: The vintage Fiesta casserole, with it's scroll handles and finial top, shares it's design with both the sugar bowl and the covered onion soup bowl.
 Measures 9 3/4" w x 5 3/4" h.
 This example in original red is in excellent condition.

 For Sale: $275